Streaming now on Mubi

-A similar situation arose in our own country in 2013.
-Residents of Delhi remember when Aam Aadmi Arvind Kejriwal contested against the incumbent Chief Minister Sheila Dikshit in the Delhi Legislative Assembly election.
+Residents of Delhi remember when Aam Aadmi Arvind Kejriwal contested against the incumbent Chief Minister Sheila Dikshit in the Delhi Legislative Assembly elections of 2013.
 Her regime of 15 years ended and was taken over by An Insignificant Man.
 Khushboo Ranka and Vinay Shukla’s documentary chronicles the rise of Kejriwal and his subsequent win as the Chief Minister of Delhi.

-The same could not be said about the opposition.
-Sheila Dikshit, in comparison, gives a cold vibe, and even those oblivious to Indian politics would not root for her.
-Arvind Kejriwal’s rise among these corrupt politicians and subsequent gain of power comes across like an inspiring fairy tale, with a few real facts.
+Sheila Dikshit, in comparison, gives off a cold vibe, and even those oblivious to Indian politics would not root for her.
+Arvind Kejriwal’s rise among these corrupt politicians and subsequent gain of power comes across like an inspiring fairy tale, with many distortions of the truth.